neofright/scrape-plex-albumart-bash/README.md

 (Plex artwork is converted to jpeg, resized to 300x300 and set to interlaced.)

-- If you wish to copy the existing artwork without conversion set `convert=0` (not well tested).
+- If you wish to copy the existing artwork without conversion set `convert=0`.

 - If you wish to do path substitution then uncomment the `global_music_library_path_substitution` lines.